PANAMÁ CITY TO MEDELLÍN: Reflections After Moving to Antioquia's Capital

-Those who know me personally know that the last years that I lived in Panamá City were very difficult economically for me.
-In the month of May 2018 I suffered a very hard blow, I lost my job and overnight, ninety percent of my annual income was reduced.
+Those who know me personally know that the last years that I lived in Panamá City were very economically difficult for me.
+In the month of May 2018, I suffered a very hard blow; I lost my job and overnight, 90% of my annual income was reduced.
 This left me in a very difficult financial situation.
-So for almost three years I had to reinvent myself and start over.
-In short, after experiencing a huge job scam, I kept struggling to recover with a lot of effort and discipline and when I felt like I was thriving in business again.
-The month of March 2020 arrived and the COVID-19 pandemic finished complicating the situation.
-At that moment I felt strongly that the Isthmus prosperity season was no longer what the news was saying.
+For almost three years I had to reinvent myself and start over.
+In short, after experiencing a huge job scam, I kept struggling to recover with a lot of effort and discipline.
+Then just when I felt like I was thriving in business again, the month of March 2020 arrived and the COVID-19 pandemic began.
+At that moment I strongly felt that the Isthmus prosperity season was no longer what the news was saying.
 To better explain what happened.
 I will first make a brief summary of how the country got to this point that pushed me to emigrate to Medellín.

 Panamá is a Young Nation With an Incredible Political History

-To understand a little better the recent events in Panamá and that in 2021 brought me to move to Medellin, we must go back 32 years.
-On December 20, 1989 when the President of the United States, George W. Bush, authorized a military invasion to the country.
-The operation called “Just Cause”, to capture the military and political leader Manuel Antonio Noriega and protect US interests in Panamá.
-Noriega was a dictator who controlled the country with a heavy hand for more than 6 years being accused of drug trafficking, according to intelligence reports from the United States.
+To understand a little better the recent events in Panamá, especially in 2021, and how they brought me to Medellin, we must go back 32 years.
+On December 20, 1989 the President of the United States, George W. Bush, authorized a military invasion to the country.
+The operation was called “Just Cause”.
+The objective was to capture the military and political leader Manuel Antonio Noriega and protect US interests in Panamá.
+Noriega was a dictator who controlled the country with a heavy hand for more than 6 years.
+According to the US intelligence reports, he was also accused of drug trafficking.
 During the years of Noriega’s reign he did business with the Medellín Cartel, managing to send tons of cocaine to North America.

 Manuel Noriega was a former ally of Colombian drug trafficker Pablo Escobar Gaviria.
 He was arrested on January 31, 1990.
 He later served time in the United States and France for drug trafficking, organized crime and money laundering.
 In 2011, he was extradited to his native country to remain under house arrest.
 Noriega died of health complications on May 29, 2017 at the age of 83.